Hi!

 Android

-Split the Bill is an Android app, written in Scala and published on the Google Play Store.
+Split the Bill is an Android app, written in Scala and published on the Google Play Store (have now removed as I lacked time to keep it maintained).

 This app’s not going to win any design or complexity awards, and was more of a successful hobby project to learn Android development and publish an app in a few days.